Vintage Tube Amp Spa

 The confusion that sets in when a bottom cover is pulled off and one is just staring at all those parts, who can blame people for not understanding.

 Hey even Eddie VanHalen (RIP), knew about Tube amps and Variacs....
-Eddie got that Brown-Sound.
+Eddie got that Brown-Sound using a VARIAC to lower the AC Voltage on his Tube Amps.

-I think that there is no single hobby that has so many interested people, but totally confused by electrical theory.
+I think that there is no single Hobby that has so many interesting people, yet many totally confused by Electrical Theory and imagining things that do not exist.

-Not even the Motorcycle and Auto restoration folks get into so many bizarre and unique conversations on Forums, hey a Brake Pad is just that, a Sway bar is just that.
+Not even the Motorcycle and Auto restoration folks, get into so many bizarre and unique conversations on Forums,

-But in the electrical realm, people come up with some really creative ideas, not so much science involved but lots of weird conversations and arguments.
+But, in the Electrical realm, people come up with some really creative thoughts, not so much Science, but lots of weird misconceptions and ensuing arguments.

-You never read about someone saying that Wafer Thin Rice Paper Tubing on Brake Lines makes braking better, you can actually feel the brake pedal more?
+You never read about someone saying that Rice Paper Tubing for Brake Lines makes Braking better, you can actually feel the brake pedal more?

-And when things really get strange is room treatments and all of the things to make a music room sound better with equipment.
+And when things really get strange, Room Treatments and all of the things to make a music room sound better with your equipment.

-One shaman was selling Battery Powered Clocks to improve the sound in a room (Machina Dynamica).
+One Shaman was selling Battery Powered Clocks to improve the Sound in a music room (Machina Dynamica fraudsters on Audiogon).

 This is just too bizarre for me.
 Room treatments are absolutely essential, when done right.

-But all of this, makes this stay-at-home hobby good for keeping Men from Bars and the stray things Wives hate... :)
+Yet this stay-at-home hobby is good for keeping feral Men from Bars and the stray things Wives just hate, maybe that Pot Smoking friend, who always shows up Stoned :)

-I come from the opposite school, "If it is not broken, don't fix it".
+I come from the School of, "If it is not broken, don't fix it"

 This Sherman learned the hard way, years of Electrical Engineering examinations, literally thousands of hand Calculations and I graduated before students even had Laptops.

-So yes, I did code my TI-58C to pass my Chemistry examinations, I put all of the Alkaline and Acid formulas for Ph, kPa, etc. formulas on my TI, worked well that TI, but the HP 41 was a much better Calculator with RPN notation.
-My then Girlfriend Elaine, would laugh at my TI58C and flaunt her HP41C, oh well, broke and horny I was.
+So yes, I did code my TI-58C to pass my Chemistry examinations, I put all of the Alkaline and Acid formulas for Ph, kPa, etc. on my TI, worked well that TI, but the HP-41 was a much better Calculator with RPN notation.

-So what I am sharing here does matter, and there are 30+ years of reasons why I think what we do to improve old tube amps is important for the love of using classic electronics in this New Age.
+So what I am sharing here, does matter, and there are 33+ years of reasons why I think what we do to improve old tube amps is important for the love of using classic electronics in this New Age.

-Not just only for safety, but for the sake of high fidelity, and here is my story on this silent killer; Vintage Tube Amp Hypertension.
+Not just only for safety, but for the sake of Hiogh Fidelity, and here is my story on this silent killer; Vintage Tube Amp Hypertension.

-Transformers inherently have passive regulation, and by design they have a max and min loading specification based on a primary voltage.
+Transformers inherently have "passive" regulation, some are even Ferroresonant by design, and Transformers all have a max and min loading specification based on a primary voltage (look at the Hammond Datasheet for FL = Full Load, NL = No Load.

-What I am describing here is not an intuitive fact, but so many people are unaware that their 1975 Dynaco ST-70 is suffering from 123 Volts.
+What I am describing here, is not an intuitive fact, but so many people are unaware that their 1975 Dynaco ST-70 is suffering from 123 Volts on the Primary.

 AC Transformers have two important specs out of many;